facts about the Rondon Center:

 - Education: School-aged children attend nearby public schools.

 - Academic year: Typically begins in mid-January and ends in mid-November.
-Students enjoy summer vacation from late November through early January, with a two-week winter break in July.
+Students enjoy summer vacation from late November through early January, and a two-week winter break in July.

-- Outreach: The center offers counseling, work training and childcare courses to children’s mothers.
-Many of the mothers receive training in sewing machine operation.
-Once they are proficient they can find employment with the project’s own clothing company, Creaciones Miquelina.
+- Outreach: The center offers counseling, work training and childcare courses to the children’s mothers.
+Many of the mothers receive training in sewing machine operation, and once they are proficient they can find employment with the project’s own clothing company, Creaciones Miquelina.

 - Nutrition: The center owns and operates a restaurant, which provides nutritious meals and snacks for the children each day.

 - Medical care: Each Saturday, medical care is available at no cost to children and their mothers.